thinking about custom-made for your wedding?

 a little bit about me

-I think of myself as a modéliste - a person who turns ideas and emotions into 3-dimensional forms.
-This process involves designing, pattern cutting, material sourcing, fittings, and (finally!) results in a custom piece that will fit you perfectly.
+I may be biased but I believe bridal is the height of the craft — turning all the emotions into wearable sculptures for one of your most memorable days.
+My intensive process involves hours of sketching, pattern draping, sourcing exquisite materials, meticulous fittings, and (finally!) results in a custom look that has been made to fit you perfectly.
 It is an intimate and intentional process, and I have the utmost respect for it, ensuring my clients feel confident and validated from start to finish, and never pushed to make decisions that don’t feel right.

-I’ve worked in design and product development at bridal companies since 2015, and although these experiences taught me a lot about construction, fit, and couture techniques, the magic that drew me to bridal got lost somewhere in the big atelier setting, where the dresses were churned out rapid-fire, and the concepts were dulled down to appeal to a wide audience.
+I worked in design and product development at bridal companies for six years, and although these experiences taught me a lot about construction, fit, and couture techniques, the magic that drew me to bridal got lost somewhere in the big atelier setting, where the dresses were churned out rapid-fire, and the concepts mostly played into tropes to appeal to a wide audience.

 Below, you will find specifics about the custom-made process you can experience if you work with me.